Moving In Together? 15 Relationship-Saving Tips From the Experts

 “Continue seeing your friends, going out on your own, having your own life and hobbies,” says Nebhnani.

-Plus, keeping up with your own friends and hobbies ensures you always have something new and exciting to talk about at the dinner table.
+Besides helping you maintain your sense of self, keeping up with your own friends and hobbies ensures you always have something new and exciting to talk about at the dinner table.

-“I have been a couples therapist for over two decades, and what I know for sure is that the word ‘lazy’ needs to be banned from our relational vocabulary,” Solomon wrote in an article on rethinking laziness.
+No matter what kind of relationship you’re in, reevaluating language can be a big part of moving in with your significant other.“I have been a couples therapist for over two decades, and what I know for sure is that the word ‘lazy’ needs to be banned from our relational vocabulary,” Solomon wrote in an article on rethinking laziness.
 “When we chalk our partner’s behavior up to laziness, we’ve written the entire story — beginning, middle, and end — and left no room for our partner to co-author with us.”

 “Resist the urge to say, ‘You didn’t put the fresh roll of toilet paper on the thingy.
 You’re so lazy!’
 Instead, ask what therapists call a constraint question: ‘What keeps you from putting the fresh roll of toilet paper on the thingy?’” writes Solomon.
 “This question positions you and your partner on the same side of the issue.
 You are inviting your partner to explore with you the blocks to what you perceive as a simple behavior.”

-9. Expect Bumps Along the Road.
+9. Expect Bumps Along the Road While Adjusting to Moving In Together

 “I want couples to anticipate and expect that real life is far messier and bumpier than the idealized view,” says Solomon.
 “There’s an element of sharing domestic life that is just a grind because there are so many points of possible friction.
 My way vs. your way, my definition of normal vs. yours, my needs vs. your needs.
 There are just so many more opportunities for conflict.”

-When you do have conflict in your relationship, Solomon wants to remind you to focus on the positive and what’s going well.
-“When we’re scared, we tend to focus on what’s hard, our losses, or the downsides to a situation.
-Instead, try to focus on the good things.”
+“When we’re scared, we tend to focus on what’s hard, our losses, or the downsides to a situation,” she says.
+“Instead, try to focus on the good things.”

 Expecting bumps when you’re living together means you’ll be able to handle them better rather than feeling surprised and let down.

-10. Embrace Vulnerability.
+10. Embrace Vulnerability

-While going through the things to discuss before moving in together, remind each other that — while there will be plenty of “me” time — you and your boyfriend will also see each other at all times of the day.
+In her blog, Solomon touches more on what real life looks like after moving in with your partner, and she gives three tips to keep in mind.While going through the things to discuss before moving in together, remind each other that — while there will be plenty of “me” time — you and your partner will also see each other at all times of the day.

 For some, this won’t feel like the end of the world, but for others, it can be terrifying.
 Knowing that you have the strength to be seen, especially by your partner, is essential when you’re thinking about moving in together.

-It can require a lot of soul searching and maybe even meeting with a couples’ therapist.
+It can require a lot of soul searching and maybe even meeting with a couple’s therapist.

 “We know that relationship conflict is inevitable, and we know that transitions tend to spike conflict,” writes Solomon.
 “What matters less is if you and your partner experience friction.
 What matters more is how you handle it.”

-She goes on to outline three steps — let yourself be seen, ask yourself the “Mirror Question,” and focus on the good.
+She goes on to outline three steps: Let yourself be seen, ask yourself the “Mirror Question,” and focus on the good.

-Give Yourself Some Grace.
+1. Give Yourself Some Grace

-“Your best and bravest path is to be honest and direct when you are struggling… Remind yourself that you don’t need to bring your A-game in order to be worthy of love,” writes Solomon.
+“Your best and bravest path is to be honest and direct when you are struggling … Remind yourself that you don’t need to bring your A-game in order to be worthy of love,” writes Solomon.

-See Yourself More Clearly.
+2. See Yourself More Clearly

 From there, the “Mirror Question” comes into play.
 Really, it’s as simple as getting into the habit of asking yourself, “What is it like to be with me right now?”
 By doing that, it’s a lot easier to understand the impact that your words and actions are having at home, and it can open the door for more conversations during this transition.